5 foods to boost your brainpower

 A fillet of salmon on a chopping board with other cooking ingredients

 Oily fish are a good source of omega-3 fatty acids, which have been connected with better cognition and thinking abilities.
-Consuming foods rich in omega-3s, such as oily fish, may boost brain function.
+Consuming foods rich in omega-3s, such as oily fish, may boost brain function, and a recent study found it might protect against Alzheimer's disease in women [1].

 Examples of oily fish include: